zauster/riot/README.md

 To Do
 -----

-- fix DOCUMENTATION!
+1. [x] fix DOCUMENTATION!
-- compute IO table from supply and use tables
+1. [ ] class system for SUTs and/or IO, preferably using the R6 class system
-- replace missings in sut tables
+1. [ ] compute IO table from supply and use tables
-- class system for SUTs/IO
+1. [ ] replace missings in sut tables